-Many of the shops only focus on specialty products from a particular region.
-One shop focuses on the finest quality beef from Yoshizawa, another on seafood and the colossal summer rock oysters from Ivakaki that we’ve been enjoying while we’ve been here.
+Many of the shops at Tsukiji Outer Market focus on just one or two specialty products from a particular region or town.
+One shop stocks only the finest quality beef from Yoshizawa, another trades in seafood and the colossal summer rock oysters from Ivakaki that we’ve been enjoying while we’ve been in Tokyo.
 They’re so tempting some visitors bought them on the spot and downed them at the stand!

-Other shops specialise in bonito flakes (Katsuobushi), used to make dashi — the stock that forms the base of many soups and sauces in Japanese cooking.
-The customers were all regulars getting their stock to make stock.
+Other shops at Tsukiji Outer Market specialise in bonito flakes (katsuobushi), used to make dashi — the stock that forms the base of many soups and sauces in Japanese cooking.
+The customers were all regulars getting their supplies of katsuobushi to make stock for their restaurants.

 “Ah, this is interesting for you!”
 Etsuko exclaims, pointing to another display at a nearby shop, “These are the salted ovaries from the fugo (poisonous blowfish).
 You slice it very thinly and eat it by itself or grilled.
 They haven’t figured out why preserving the ovaries stops it from being poisonous.
 It’s very salty but delicious.”